minus27/dashboard-auto-refresh/README.md

 5. Follow Tampermonkey's instructions...

 ## Operation
-By default, the auto-refresh capability is configured operate on these pages:
+By default, the auto-refresh capability is configured to operate on these pages:
 * https://<area>dashboard.signalsciences.net/corps/`CORP_NAME`/sites/`SITE_NAME`/dashboards
 * https://<area>dashboard.signalsciences.net/corps/`CORP_NAME`/sites/`SITE_NAME`/requests

+Additional pages can be added and the CSS-based location where the `Auto-Refresh (#s)` button is added can be modified.
 ### Activation
 To activate the auto-refresh capability capability, first decide on an auto-refresh interval in seconds